 In addition to a second set of Ten Commandments, Moses also went down Mount Sinai with God’s instructions to build the tabernacle—a movable sanctuary for worshiping God (Ex 34:27–35).

-After coming down from Mount Sinai with the second set of Ten Commandments, Moses explained the work of building the tabernacle—a portable sanctuary for worshipping God (Exodus 34:27-35).
-Those who were willing offered various materials for its construction.
-For seven days, Israelites brought gold, silver, linen and wood.
-God designated these days as the Feast of Tabernacles and commanded the Israelites to celebrate it generation after generation.
-To commemorate the building of the tabernacle, the Israelites built booths made of tree branches.
+For seven days, those who were willing brought offerings, such as gold, silver, linen and wood, for its construction.
+To commemorate this joyous event, God designated these days as the Feast of Tabernacles.
+And He commanded the Israelites to celebrate this feast every year by building booths made of tree branches.
 This is why this feast is also known as the Feast of Booths.